 Elvstrom, incidentally, really is a legend in the sailing world.
 He competed in eight Olympics, the first in 1948, the last at the age of 60 in 1988, winning four gold medals on the way.

-“The Games themselves were wonderful,” he says.
+“The Games themselves were wonderful,” says Constantine.
 “I had to make all the decisions on what kind of schedule I should keep and, well, I was a bad boy.
 I arrived three weeks in advance and the nightclubs were very appealing.
 I would get up at lunchtime, sail in the afternoon and then go to the nightclubs all night.

 “One week before the sailing began, I gave up the cigarettes, the alcohol and the nightclubs.
 Then I set myself a curfew.
 Into bed at eight o’clock every night and into the water early.
 We worked hard and peaked for the Games.